chimchim18/OIBSIP/README.md

 # Online Reservation System ✨

-This is a simple, command-line Java program that simulates how a train booking and cancellation system works.
+This is a simple Java program that simulates how train booking and cancellation system works.
 It uses core Java concepts to manage user logins, ticket bookings, and ticket cancellations.

 ## -What This Project Does

-The application has three main sections:
+The application has three main parts:

 1. **Login Screen**: Protects the system.
 Users must enter a valid username and password to get into the main menu.
 2. **Booking Form (Reservation)**: Lets you book a ticket:
    - When you type in a train number, the system automatically finds and displays the name of the train for you.
-   - You type `INSERT` to save the ticket to the system.
+   - You need to type `INSERT` to save the ticket to the system.
-   - The system automatically creates a unique 5-digit PNR number for your ticket.
+   - Then system automatically creates a unique 5-digit PNR number for your ticket.
 3. **Cancellation Form**: Lets you cancel a ticket:
    -You type in your PNR number, and the system shows you all the details of that ticket.
-   -You type `OK` to confirm, and the system deletes the ticket.
+   -You then type `OK` to confirm, and the system deletes the ticket.

-## Valid Login Details for Testing
+## Valid Logins for Testing

-To log in and test the system, you can use either of these accounts:
+These are the logins with passwords i prepared to log in and test the system.:

 | Authorized Login ID | System Password | Clearance Level |
 | :--- | :--- | :--- |